Ekoostik hookah

 Ekoostik hookah (styled əkoostik hookah) is a jam band from Columbus, Ohio.
 Formed in 1991, the band has made multiple national tours in the US, as well as performing in overseas locales like Amsterdam and Jamaica, although they may more commonly be found playing local Columbus, Ohio venues like Newport Music Hall and Lifestyle Communities Pavilion.
 They are fixtures in many fine venues across the midwest.
-The band has shared the stage with many of today's top touring "jam bands", as well as stars such as Willie Nelson, Arlo Guthrie, Bob Weir, and Bruce Hornsby.
+The band has shared the stage with many of today's top touring "jam bands", as well as stars such as Willie Nelson, Arlo Guthrie, Dr. John, Bob Weir, and Bruce Hornsby.

 The band's name, pronounced "Acoustic Hookah", was taken from dictionary entries for the two words.
 The phonetic spellings were chosen, and the schwa (ə) became the band's official symbol.
 "Schwa" is also the title of a song by keyboardist and primary songwriter Dave Katz.
 The band endorses a number of charitable causes; among them, Pittsburgh's ongoing BurghSTOCK Concert Series that benefits area non-profits that assist homeless and disabled military veterans.